AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Credit Score

 When determining premiums for drivers in Utah, car insurance companies take credit score into account.
-You may end up paying more for your policy depending on your score.
-For example, a driver with a poor credit score will shell out over $1,500 more each year than a driver with an excellent score.
+Statistically, drivers with lower credit scores file more claims, leading insurers to charge higher rates.
+For example, a driver with low credit will shell out significantly more each year than a driver with an excellent score.

 Credit scoreAverage annual cost of car insurance